What Type of Research Are You Doing?

-- Literature Review: Start with core databases-OVID MEDLINE & CINAHL.
+- Literature Review/Research: Start with core databases-OVID MEDLINE, CINAHL, Cochrane, and Joanna Briggs Institute (JBI).
 Use Web of Science (WOS) to discover most cited articles and most published authors.
-Use Concept Map to craft your search and the Modified PRISMA Flow Chart.pdf for RefWorks citation management.
+Use Concept Map With Instructions to craft your search and the Literature Review Citation Management Flow Chart.docx for RefWorks citation management (Using RefWorks to Manage Citations for a Major Research Project.docx).
 Check Google Scholar and do a site search in Google to find grey literature.
-Other subject-related databases, such as PsycINFO can also be used, if needed.
+Other subject-related databases, such as PsycINFO, SocINDEX and SPORTDiscus (sports medicine/rehabilitation) can also be used, if needed.

 1. OVID MEDLINE: Use when doing research that requires you to replicate a search, such as for a literature review or a systematic review.
 Search one concept at a time, AND concepts together, and then provide limits, if necessary.
 For EBP content, select higher level research (Randomized Controlled Trial/Systematic Review/Meta Analysis) in Publication Types.